Travels with V

 A typical walk in the old city of Antibes starts in the harbour, Port Vauban where the big luxuroius motoryachts are moored.
 To the right stairs lead up to the top of the wall, a remnant of the old defence walls still standing, and walking along the top of it will get you to a plateau by the sea.
 There you’ll find the famous sculpture “Le Nomade”, an eight meters high male figure looking out at the sea.
 It’s made by the famous spanish artist Juame Plensa.

-From here you have a good view of the ridiculously big boats, the biggest behind locked gates and fences.
+From here you have a good view of the ridiculously big boats in the marina, the biggest ones behind locked gates and fences.
 They are often owned by Saudi princes or oligarchs from Russia or the Ukraine.
 Astonishingly huge they are sometimes equipped with helicopter platforms and their own actual harbours in the stern.

 Port Vauban is said to be the biggest private boat marina in the Mediterranean.
 Here you’ll also find a tiny fish market where rugged fishermen sell their catch.

 On the other side of the wall is the popular sandy beach Plage Gravette.
 We can’t resist going for a swim in the clear blue water.
 In early October the water temperature is still ok for a swim.
 There are a few other sandy beaches within the city area, the biggest and most famous further south is called Plage de la Salis.